25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 This essential nutrient is necessary for the structure of developing cells and brain development.
 (11) Many prenatal vitamins leave this critical nutrient out.
 Yet, it is needed for every stage of the baby’s development.
 Choline should be taken before and during pregnancy and continued throughout breastfeeding.

-During lactation, choline supports breast health, promotes milk flow, and can combat plugged ducts.
+During lactation, choline supports breast health, promotes milk flow, and can support normal milk flow and breast comfort.

 RDA:

 Your blood volume is increased by almost 50% when you are pregnant, and your requirement for iron also increases.
 (12) For this reason, beginning your prenatal vitamins before conceiving is important.
 Proper iron levels deliver oxygen throughout the body's cells, tissues, and organs, helping you function your best.
-Iron supports placenta growth and lowers the risk of preterm labor.
+Insufficient iron may contribute to anemia, which has been linked to an increased risk pf preterm birth.

 In the last trimester, your baby stores up iron that they will use for the first 4-6 months of their life until solid foods are introduced.
 Sufficient iron levels are crucial to your baby’s energy level after birth.
 If they are sleepy, it is harder to rouse them to feed, and low weight gain can become an issue.
-(13) The most bioavailable form of iron is chelated glycinate, which protects newborns from anemia.
+(13) Iron bisglycinate is a highly bioavailable form of iron that supports healthy iron levels, which are essential for preventing anemia in newborns.
 (2)

-In the Dynamic Duo Prenatal Vitamin, iron is in the morning dose separated from zinc, calcium, and magnesium in the nighttime dose for optimal absorption of each.
+In the Dynamic Duo Prenatal Vitamin, iron is in the morning dose separated from zinc, and magnesium is in the nighttime dose for optimal absorption of each.

 In one study, higher doses of zinc reduced iron absorption by about 50% (14)